In today’s economy, purchasing life insurance is quick and easy, and because of competition among insurance companies

 There is, however, an insurance option when all else fails.
 Although many TV insurance companies offer Guaranteed Issue policies to insurance shoppers who might qualify for a traditional policy with affordable rates, we only offer guaranteed issue insurance coverage as a last result and sometimes refer to this as pre existing medical condition inusrnace.

-The bottom line is, even though guaranteed issue policies cost more and have a waiting period for death due to natural causes, virtually any person who is alive can purchase coverage.
+The bottom line is, that even though guaranteed issue policies cost more and have a waiting period for death due to natural causes, virtually any person who is alive can purchase coverage.